oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 *  Change Controller: IETF
 *  Specification Document(s):  [](#status-claim) of this specification

+*  Claim Name: `status_list`
+*  Claim Description: A status list containing up-to-date status information on multiple other JWTs encoded as a bitarray.
+*  Change Controller: IETF
+*  Specification Document(s):  [](#status-list-token-jwt) of this specification

 ## JWT Status Mechanism Methods Registry {#iana-registry}

 This specification establishes the IANA "Status Mechanism Methods" registry for JWT "status" member values.
 The registry records the status mechanism method member and a reference to the specification that defines it.